OchoaLab/simtrait/README.md

 # simtrait

-The `simtrait` package enables simulation of complex traits with user-set number of causal loci and the desired heritability of the trait (the proportion of variance due to genetic effects).
+The `simtrait` R package enables simulation of complex traits with user-set number of causal loci and the desired heritability of the trait (the proportion of variance due to genetic effects).

 The main function requires a simulated genotype matrix, including the true ancestral allele frequencies.
 These parameters are necessary to correctly specify the desired correlation structure.